jonknoxdotcom/Makefile/README.md

   - `$?` returns the dependencies that are newer than the current target
   - `$*` returns the text that corresponds to % in the target
   - `$<` returns the name of the first dependency
-  - `$^` returns the names of all the dependencies with space as the delimiter

 ## Action modifiers